Mavic 2 Pro vs. Mavic Pro

 If you choose to fork over the money for a Mavic 2 then you can’t go wrong, both are a major upgrade to the Mavic Pro.
 If a Mavic will be your first drone then you certainly won’t be disappointed with the original Mavic Pro either.
 Despite our grievances, the Mavic Pro does have a very nice camera.

 Mavic 2 vs Mavic Pro: Size Comparison

-The Mavic 2 Pro is a little larger than the original model.
+The Mavic 2 is a little larger than the original model.
 It still has the ability to fold up for easy portability, but you’ll be carrying a slightly bigger model.
 The increase in size is to accommodate more technology, upgraded electronics and processing capability, more sensors and a larger battery.
-The new bigger Mavic 2 Pro will have better stability and a flight time of over 30 minutes.
+The new bigger Mavic 2 has better stability and a flight time of over 30 minutes.

 Bigger isn’t always better and one of the biggest selling features of the original Mavic was its small size and portability.
 For those looking to save space, the original Mavic or Mavic Air might be better options.